Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 The RFC aims to solicit feedback on a standardized format for microseismic data exchange.
 While the format is optimized for in-mine monitoring systems, it is applicable to all microseismic data reliant on local coordinate systems.

 The proposed schema covers four categories of data: waveforms, catalogs, system information, and grids.
-Existing data formats widely recognized in seismology are employed without modification efor each type:
+Existing data formats widely recognized in seismology are employed for each type, with only minor additions that do not alter the portability or compatibility:

 |Data Type        | Format     |
 |-----------------|------------|